Internships and Involvement

 - Direct involvement with planning and program decisions involving UHCS

-University Health and Counseling Services (UHCS) is accepting applications for biology internships as described below.
+University Health and Counseling Services (UHCS) is accepting applications for internships as described below.
 Please review all information, guidelines & links if interested in applying.

 Guidelines and Deadlines for Applications: